AutomationPanda/tau-intro-to-pytest/README.md

 These packages are *not* part of Python's standard library.
 They must be installed separately using `pip`, the standard Python package installer.
+You can install them all before you create your test project, or you can install them as you complete each chapter in the course.

 To install each package, enter `pip install <package-name>` at the command line.
 For example: `pip install pytest`.